The overall quality of broadband in Australia is pretty rubbish really, which was always one of the justifications for the NBN rollout.

 Fetch tells us that TiVo has some patents that make rolling out a feature like that problematic, but it is planning on introducing a curated list of suggested shows based on your Series Tags.

-Since our last update, the service has also added the ability to browse content by cast or crew, allowing you to go on a Spielberg binge.
+The service has also added the ability to browse content by cast or crew, allowing you to go on a Spielberg binge.

 In any case, Fetch has also introduced a "Top Tips"s service in the Apps menu that offers regular tips on how to get more from the service as part of the 2.1 update.
 It's a useful addition, especially for the less tech-savvy users.